jassler/socialranking/README.md

 ## Installation

 The CRAN submission is currently being processed.
-Meanwhile you can use the development version of the GitHub repository.
+Meanwhile you can use the development version of the package hosted on GitHub.
 Windows users must have [Rtools](https://cran.r-project.org/bin/windows/Rtools/rtools40.html) installed.

 ```r
 install.packages("remotes")